NUMA

 • Microbenchmarks with a single VM on a host show both performance improvements and regressions on memory bandwidth usage: previously a single VM may have been able to take advantage of the bandwidth of both NUMA nodes if it happened to allocate memory from the right places, whereas now it’ll be forced to use just a single node.
 As soon as you have more than 1 VM that is busy on a system enabling NUMA balancing should almost always be an improvement though.

-• it is not supported to combine hard vCPU masks with soft affinity: if hard affinities are used then no NUMA scheduling is done by the toolstack and we obey exactly what the user has asked for with hard affinities.
+• It is not supported to combine hard vCPU masks with soft affinity: if hard affinities are used, then no NUMA scheduling is done by the toolstack, and we obey exactly what the user has asked for with hard affinities.
 This shouldn’t affect other VMs since the memory used by hard-pinned VMs will still be reflected in overall less memory available on individual NUMA nodes.

 • Corner case: the ACPI standard allows certain NUMA nodes to be unreachable (distance 0xFF = -1 in the Xen bindings).
 This is not supported and will cause an exception to be raised.
 If this is an issue in practice the NUMA matrix could be pre-filtered to contain only reachable nodes.
-NUMA nodes with 0 CPUs are accepted (it can result from hard affinity pinnings)
+NUMA nodes with 0 CPUs are accepted (it can result from hard affinity pinning)

 • NUMA balancing is not considered during HA planning

-• Dom0 is a single VM that needs to communicate with all other VMs, so NUMA balancing is not applied to it (we’d need to expose NUMA topology to the Dom0 kernel so it can better allocate processes)
+• Dom0 is a single VM that needs to communicate with all other VMs, so NUMA balancing is not applied to it (we’d need to expose NUMA topology to the Dom0 kernel, so it can better allocate processes)

 • IO NUMA is out of scope for now